Variation of discrete spectra for non-selfadjoint perturbations of selfadjoint operators: Introduction

-Here an extended enumeration of $\sigma_d(.)$ is a sequence which contains all discrete eigenvalues and which in addition may contain boundary points of the essential spectrum.
-Note that this estimate is slightly stronger than (\ref{eq:1}). \end{rem}
+where an extended enumeration of $\sigma_d(.)$ is a sequence which contains all discrete eigenvalues and which in addition may contain boundary points of the essential spectrum.

 The case of most interest to us, where $A$ is selfadjoint and $B$ is arbitrary, has been studied in the finite-dimensional case by Kahan \cite{MR0369394}, whose work contains a proof of (\ref{eq:1}) for $p=2$, and, more recently, by Gil' \cite{MR2777268}.
-Indeed, while not explicitly stated, the validity of (\ref{eq:1}) for the finite-dimensional case could have been derived from the results of Gil' and below we will adapt his main idea to prove the estimate in the general case. \begin{rem} As already noted by Kahan and Gil', the validity of (\ref{eq:1}) in the finite-dimensional case immediately leads to its validity in the infinite-dimensional case if $A,B \in \mathcal{S}_p(\hil)$ (using an approximation argument).
-However, this is only a rather special case of our result. \end{rem} One might ask whether (\ref{eq:1}) remains true (with $B$ arbitrary) when the assumptions on $A$ are relaxed.
+Indeed, while Gil' considered estimates on the real parts of the eigenvalues of $B$ only, the validity of (\ref{eq:1}) in the finite-dimensional case can easily be derived from his results and below we will adapt his main idea to prove the estimate in the general case.

+One might ask whether (\ref{eq:1}) remains true (with $B$ arbitrary) when the assumptions on $A$ are relaxed.
 Here in general the answer will be no: For instance, see Remark 2.5 in \cite{Hansmann10}, one can construct a normal (or even unitary) matrix $A \in \mc^{n \times n}$ and a corresponding $B \in \mc^{n \times n}$ with $\|B-A\|_p=1$ such that

 However, even for general $A$ \emph{and} $B$ one can at least show that

 where $\operatorname{Num}(A)$ denotes the numerical range of $A$, see \cite{Hansmann10}.
 Since the closure of the numerical range of a selfadjoint operator coincides with the convex hull of its spectrum, this estimate implies that for $A$ selfadjoint with $\sigma(A)=[a,b]$ and $B$ arbitrary